jxsl13/goripr/README.md

 ## TODO

 - Cache requested IPs for like 24 hours in order to improve response time performance for recurring requests (rejoining players)
-- Add a `Clean/Sweep/Vacuum` function that removes single `UpperBound`s that are followed by `LowerBound`s sharing the exact same reason string (will be more complex, as we support single value ranges)
-- `Sweep` automatically when inserting, especially if the new range completely lies within a bigger already existing range.
-All that's needed are the neighbours of the range.